swyxio/brain/A - DX Circle/DX Tips blog ideas.md

 Ambassador Labs (formerly Datawire), the cloud native developer experience leader, enables developers to code, ship, and run applications faster and easier than ever.

+Wilco's mission is to empower every developer, regardless of their background or skill level, to unlock their full potential!

 https://news.ycombinator.com/item?id=23331804
 - "WTF DOES IT DO?"